ivanoats/JS-Blog-Yo-Browserify-Foundation/README.md

 -rw-r--r--    1 ivan  staff   1277 Apr 17 12:40 package.json
 ```

-Now type `grunt server` to launch the app in a web browser.
+Now type `grunt serve` to launch the app in a web browser.
 You should see something
 like this:

 ![Foundation Default Screen](doc/images/foundation_default.png)